Resources

 Prepare a Pet Resume

-- An offer for the homeowner or property manager to interview the animal and see first hand their temperament and training.
+• An offer for the homeowner or property manager to interview the animal and see their temperament and training firsthand.

-Include any other information that would help your case, such as information on the high tech, indestructible tank or cage the animal lives in and the safety mechanism of the closing feature.
+Include any other information that would help your case, such as information on the high-tech, indestructible tank or crate the animal lives in and the safety mechanism of the closing feature.

 back to top

-The best scenario during a search on MilitaryByOwner is checking the filter box that’s labeled “Pet Friendly.”
-With this designation, you know there’s a least a chance your pet will be accepted.
-The truth is, “pet friendly” or “pets allowed” normally equates to dogs, cats, and small caged animals.
-Owners do not list animals that are not accepted, including certain dog breeds and exotic animals.
+The best scenario during a search on MilitaryByOwner is checking the filter box labeled “Pet Friendly.”
+With this designation, you know there’s at least a chance your pet will be accepted.
+The truth is, “pet friendly” or “pets allowed” usually equates to dogs, cats, and small caged animals.
+Owners most often do not list animals that are not accepted, including certain dog breeds and exotic animals.
 It's up to you to inquire if your bearded dragon or hamster family is welcome.

-The same is true for the amount of animals allowed in the home.
-Pet friendly likely means one dog is fine, but four dogs and three cats may not be welcomed.
+The same is true for the number of animals allowed in the home.
+Pet-friendly likely means one dog is fine, but four dogs and three cats may not be welcomed.

 Do not try to hide your animal.
-The lease agreement you’ll sign typically has wording stating an owner or manager has the right to inspect the property, whether notice is given a week or an hour prior.
-You could face eviction or fees if an animal is living in the house illegally.
+The lease agreement you’ll sign typically states that an owner or manager has the right to inspect the property, whether notice is given a week or an hour prior.
+You could face eviction or fees if an animal lives in the house illegally.
 This includes a fish aquarium.
-While there is a debate about if a fish can be a pet, there’s no debate that a leaky aquarium is equal to expensive water damage and a huge scare for property owners.
+While there is a debate about whether a fish can be a pet, there’s no debate that a leaky aquarium equals expensive water damage and a huge scare for property owners.

-Here are some lease terms you may find when looking for a rental that allows pets.
+You might read similar lease terms as below when looking for a rental that allows pets.

 Pets Accepted on Case-by-Case Basis

 A gray area in pet acceptance policy is the “case-by-case” basis.
-This catch-all is a term owners use to filter out animals who they feel will cause damage.
-This wavering scenario is a perfect time to hand over your pet’s resume.
+This catch-all is a term owners use to filter out animals they feel will cause damage.
+This wavering scenario is perfect for handing over your pet’s resume.
 If the owner has concerns, you’ll have documentation to provide reassurance.

-If the homeowner still seems unconvinced, an offer of a larger pet deposit, or a monthly pest control service may do the trick, especially if the rental property has been sitting empty for a while.
+If the homeowner still seems unconvinced, an offer of a larger pet deposit or a monthly pest control service may do the trick, especially if the rental property has been empty for a while.

 No Pets Allowed